 Application and Admission

-Admission to the Ph.D. program and financial assistance is based on a combination of factors: prior coursework and performance, GRE and TOEFL (international students) results, letters of recommendation, and statement of purpose.
+Admission to the Ph.D. program and financial assistance is based on a combination of factors: prior coursework and performance, and TOEFL (international students) results, letters of recommendation, and statement of purpose.
+(GREs are optional.)
 Applications are evaluated both individually and in relation to other applicants to the program.

 Iowa State University offers Doctorate degrees in both Economics and Agricultural Economics.
 Find out more information about the Ph.D. curriculum by exploring the progress guidelines found on the Ph.D. curriculum page.
 The progress guidelines for Ph.D. students are the same regardless of major (Economics or Agricultural Economics).